ymzayek/EBRAINS-Connectivity-Analysis/README.md

 ### Siibra

-Siibra is a Python client for interacting with “multilevel” brain atlases, which combine multiple brain parcellations, reference coordinate spaces and modalities.
+Siibra is a Python client for interacting with brain atlases defined across multiple scales and modalities.

 Install siibra from [Pypi](https://pypi.org/project/siibra/):